In this blog Chris Carey, shares some observations that might stop past events in your life dictating your future.

 And what if you hear those around you making sweeping negative remarks?

 Well, you’ve got a choice.
-You could join their ‘moaning mini’ club and descend with them into a downward spiral of upset.
+You could join them and descend with them into a downward spiral of upset.
 Or you could politely challenge their thinking and help them get to a more positive interpretation, or at least a more balanced view.

 And when you do manage to catch others around you making positive, uplifting comments, encourage them, add to their positivity and help them soar ever higher.